entando/entando-docs/vuepress/README.md

    - `deploy-staging.sh` sends files to a Github Pages site available at <https://entando.github.io/entando-docs/> and the script runs with no commands.
 You should notify the team via slack when updating staging.
    - `deploy-prod.sh` sends files to a Github Pages site available at <https://developer.entando.com> and the script runs with two commands - the target branch and a comment which should include the list of ticket numbers included in the publish.
    - Both scripts use a Vuepress-typical force-push.
 You'll need privileges on the corresponding repository and/or branch to complete the publish.
-   - After running `deploy-prod.sh` you should tag the current commit with the current date.
+   - After running `deploy-prod.sh` you should create a release using GitHub.
 This will make it easier to rollback to a previous publish if there are issues.

 You can test the production version of your current branch with the following steps:
    - `npm run docs:build`